Wednesday, August 31, 2011

 Yard Sale Coffee Table Transformation via Martha Stewart's Decorative Paint Line by Plaid

 My neighbors are the best!
 My neighbor Reagan called me to tell me about her yard sale a few days before the actual event!
 I love when this happens.
-I love to see the merchandise FIRST!! :) Well, I acquired this cool coffee table awhile ago and it has been sitting in my garage (with the rest of my junk "to do" projects) ever since.
+I love to see the merchandise FIRST!! šŸ™‚ Well, I acquired this cool coffee table awhile ago and it has been sitting in my garage (with the rest of my junk “to do” projects) ever since.

 I think it is a sweet table, and it is SOL-ID!
 It is heavier than heck though, so I had to have the hubsters help me move it around.